pillmuncher/hornet/README.md

     print('parsed!')
 ```

 DCG rules are automatically expanded to difference lists.
-The `inline(goal)` escape hatch lets you embed regular Prolog goals inside a DCG body.
+The `inline(goal)` escape hatch lets you embed regular goals inside a DCG body.

 ---